Larazotide

 Summarised studies

-Larazotide reduces persistent coeliac symptoms (Phase IIb)
+Larazotide acetate reduces persistent symptoms in coeliac disease (Phase IIb)

 Leffler D.A. et al., Gastroenterology · 2015

-Larazotide in intestinal permeability
+Larazotide reduces gluten-induced intestinal permeability in coeliac patients

 Paterson B.M. et al., Aliment Pharmacol Ther · 2007